DhanushkiMapitigama/TTSSE-L1/README.md

 📋 Description
 The program includes a function to check whether a given number is prime.
 It then iterates through numbers from 1 to 1000 and prints each number that is identified as prime.

+🧠 How It Works
+A number is considered prime if it is greater than 1 and has no divisors other than 1 and itself.

+The program uses an optimized method by checking divisibility only up to the square root of the number.

+All prime numbers in the range are printed to the console.